gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The keying material distributed through a group rekeying MUST include:

-* A new Group Identifier (Gid) for the group as introduced in {{I-D.ietf-ace-key-groupcomm}}, used as ID Context parameter of the Group OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+* A new Group Identifier (Gid) for the group as introduced in {{I-D.ietf-ace-key-groupcomm}}, used as ID Context parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

    Note that the Gid differs from the group name also introduced in {{I-D.ietf-ace-key-groupcomm}}, which is a plain, stable and invariant identifier, with no cryptographic relevance and meaning.

-* A new value for the Master Secret parameter of the Group OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+* A new value for the Master Secret parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 Also, the distributed keying material MAY include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.